Trauma | Medical Council of Canada

 Given a patient with trauma, the candidate will

-1. list and interpret critical clinical findings, including those derived from:
+1. list and interpret critical clinical findings, including those derived from

-2. construct an effective initial management plan:
+2. construct an effective initial management plan that includes